PastorGL/OneRing/CONFIG.md

 * `output.content.type` with a default of 'text/csv'

 JDBC Adapter Parameters are:
 * `input.jdbc.driver` and `output.jdbc.driver` for fully qualified class names of driver, available in the classpath.
-No default
+No default.
 * `input.jdbc.url` and `output.jdbc.url` for connection URLs.
-No default
+No default.
-* `input.jdbc.user` and `output.jdbc.user` with no default
+* `input.jdbc.user` and `output.jdbc.user` with no default.
-* `input.jdbc.password` and `output.jdbc.password` with no default
+* `input.jdbc.password` and `output.jdbc.password` with no default.
-* `output.jdbc.batch.size` for output batch size, default is '500'
+* `output.jdbc.batch.size` for output batch size, default is '500'.

 Aerospike Adapter Parameters are:
-* `input.aerospike.host` and `output.aerospike.host` defaults to 'localhost'
+* `input.aerospike.host` and `output.aerospike.host` defaults to 'localhost'.
-* `input.aerospike.port` and `output.aerospike.port` defaults to '3000'
+* `input.aerospike.port` and `output.aerospike.port` defaults to '3000'.

-This concludes the configuration of One Ring.
+This concludes the configuration of One Ring CLI.